klaus7/jfastnet/README.md

 # JFastNet
 Fast, reliable and easy UDP messaging for Java.
 Designed for games.

+JFastNet is tolerant towards packet loss and when used in the right way it can provide your players with a smooth network gaming experience even in bad network conditions.

 # Maven

 The dependency for your POM: